Boomers Unaffected by Ontario Retirement Pension Plan

 Many businesses in Ontario are up-in-arms over the plan, which will require them to contribute 1.9% of their payroll expenses.
 Some are suggesting layoffs or hiring freezes will be the only way they can cope with the added expense.

 However, Lauchlan Munro, director of the University of Ottawa’s School of International Development and Global Studies told CBC News that 50 years ago businesses “said the same thing about the CPP.
-This is modelled closely after the CPP.
+This is modeled closely after the CPP.
 Any time someone comes along with such a proposal, some object.”

 What do you think about the ORPP?
 Would you have liked to see a provincial retirement pension plan introduced earlier on?
 Do you think other provinces will follow suit?
 Share your thoughts with us in the comments below.